-Enrolling through Inova Education means that you are entitled to a whole range of personalised services, entirely free of charge, prior to and after arrival in the UK from our teams based in Mexico and the UK.
+Enrolling through Inova Education means that you are entitled to a whole range of personalised services, entirely free of charge, prior to and after arrival in the UK.
+Help is provided from our LATAM team in Mexico and our UK team.
 We have a very international team, many of whom have been international students themselves who have lived, studied and worked in the UK and other European countries and therefore they know through personal experience what is involved in coming to study overseas.
 Please note that all the institutions we represent have formally appointed Inova Education as their representative.

 How do I find out more about your study programmes?

-If you have specific queries about any of the universities we represent, their courses, or the services we offer, please get in touch or arrange a meeting with one of our staff in our office in Mexico City (by appointment only.)
+If you have specific queries about any of the universities we represent, their courses, or the services we offer, please get in touch or arrange an online or in-person meeting with one of our staff in our office in Mexico City (by appointment only.)
 Our full contact details can be found here.

 If you live elsewhere in Latin America you can book a personal counselling session with one of our expert advisers by phone, Skype of WhatsApp online.